Project Week Overview

 2. Fetch more details about a single one of those resources (GET details about a single user, a single picture, a single author, etc…) and then render those details

-Check out called "Art Viewer".
+Check out this deployed example called "Art Viewer".
 Notice that the application fetches a bunch of pieces of art but you can also click on a single piece of art to see more details.
 The search feature and the ability to choose how many pieces are shown per page are bonuses.
 Of course, you can do more than this, but this is the minimum idea!

 A Note on APIs: